AmiteshArya/MeteorShower/README.md

 Game Description: Protect the city from the falling meteors by solving the algebraic expressions before the meteors reach the city.
 Hone your mathematical skills as you type away to save the city.

-Created by Amitesh Arya using Code.org App Lab.